jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 });
 ```

+This `fetch` handler first checks to see if the request is for the same-origin, filtering out cross-origin requests to services like Google Analytics, and serves responses from our cache.
+If no response is found, it populates the runtime cache with the response from the network before returning it.

+There are a lot of other ways we can fine-tune our `fetch` responses; for example, we could change our handler so that it only responds to `GET` requests by checking the `event.request.method` before `event.respondWith()`.

 #### Gotchas

 Service workers are still a bit raw and can be a real pain sometimes.
 There are definitely some _gotchas_ to be aware of when you get started.